Why Backup Your Phone?

 Droid Transfer allows you to view all your Android's content through your computer.
 You can then choose which types of data you wish to backup to your PC and how you wish to backup - either wirelessly or using a USB connection.

 Any messages, photos, songs and other files backed-up by Droid Transfer will be accessible to you on your PC for you to view, copy or print.
-Conversely, you can't get access to files contained in a Google backup unless you restore them to your device.

 Let's see an example of how to make a backup of your Android phone photos: